Herb Edelman: Early life and career

 He remains best known for his three decades in television, usually as a co-star, recurring character, or guest star on CHIPS, The Golden Girls, That Girl, Love, American Style, The Streets of San Francisco, Maude, Cannon, Happy Days, Welcome Back, Kotter, Highway to Heaven, Kojak, Fantasy Island, Cagney & Lacey, and MacGyver, but occasionally in a lead role.
-In 1976, he starred in the Saturday morning children's series Big John, Little John, as well as The Good Guys with Bob Denver (in what was Denver's first series after Gilligan's Island), from 1968 to 1970.
+In 1976, he starred in the Saturday morning children's series Big John, Little John, as well as The Good Guys with Bob Denver (in what was Denver's first series after Gilligan's Island) from 1968 to 1970.

-He also appeared with Bill Bixby and Valerie Perrine in Bruce Jay Friedman's Steambath, a controversial PBS dramedy, during 1973.
+He also appeared with Bill Bixby and Valerie Perrine in Bruce Jay Friedman's Steambath, a controversial PBS dramedy during 1973.
 From 1984 to 1988, he had a recurring role on St. Elsewhere.
 Edelman also appeared in ten episodes of Murder, She Wrote between 1984 and 1995, most frequently appearing as New York Police Department Lieutenant Artie Gelber.
 His last role was in an episode of Burke's Law.

 Personal life and death

 Edelman was married to actress Louise Sorel from 1964 to 1970.
-He had two children with second wife, Merrilyn (Crosgrove) Saint.
+He had two children with his second wife, Merrilyn (Crosgrove) Saint.
 He was romantically linked with his St. Elsewhere co-star Christina Pickles from the mid-1980s until his death.

-Edelman died of emphysema on July 21, 1996, in Los Angeles, at the age of 62.
+Edelman died of emphysema on July 21, 1996, in Los Angeles at the age of 62.
 He was interred at Montefiore Cemetery in Springfield Gardens, Queens, New York.